cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 - The implementation of G.scalar\_mult\_vfy(y,X) MUST map all c low-order points on the curve and all c' low-order points on the twist to G.I.

-Montgomery curves other than the ones recommended here can use the specifications given in {{CPaceMontgomery}}, given that the above properties hold.
+Algorithms for curves other than the ones recommended here can be based on the principles from {{CPaceMontgomery}} given that the above properties hold.

 ## Nonce values